 of ConsensusPathDB which is described below.

 Interaction networks can be viewed in an interactive visualization environment.
-The web interface user has two choices for a visualization environment: an image/JavaScipt-based visualization framework and a Java applet-based framework.
-Both frameworks display interaction networks in the same style so switching between them involves no user acclimatization.
-While the latter framework requires a Java Runtime Environment to be installed on the client computer and thus has higher processor and workspace requirements than a simple computer image, it has several advantages especially when it comes to visualizing larger networks: Network nodes are movable and can be re-arranged using different layout methods.
-Network viewing is further facilitated through the zoom function controlled by the computer mouse wheel.
-In this Java-based visualization environment, gene / protein expression data can be overlaid on the nodes of a currently viewed network to enable the interaction network based interpretation of such data.
-Here, we describe the common properties of visualized networks.
+The web interface user has two choices for a visualization environment: an image-based visualization and a visualization based on Cytoscape.js.
+Both frameworks display interaction networks in the same style so switching between them involves barely any user acclimatization.
+The image-based visualization is no longer supported and will be removed soon.
+The newer, Cytoscape.js visualization environment allows much more flexibility, e.g. it allows the user to pan, zoom, and re-arrange the networks.
+Notably, gene / protein expression data can be overlaid on the nodes of a currently viewed network to enable the interaction network based interpretation of such data.
+Here, we describe the common features of both visualization environments.

 Elements of ConsensusPathDB interaction networks